roundcube/roundcubemail-helpdocs/en_US/overview.rst

 (4) List Operations
 -------------------
-The icons in the footer area of a list, provide actions that influencing the list above or the currently seleted element of the list respectively.
+The icons in the footer area of a list, provide actions that influencing the list above or the currently selected element of the list respectively.

 .. index:: Search